These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 T8D03 (D)

-Which of the following is normally used when sending automatic location reports via amateur radio?
+Which of the following devices provides data to the transmitter when sending automatic position reports from a mobile amateur radio station?

 D. A Global Positioning System receiver